0xCipherCoder/nft-minter/README.md

 **Locking NFTs:**

-Tests the vault functionality by locking an NFT.
+Tests the vault functionality by locking an NFT and also unlocking of NFT.
 Ensures rental fees are transferred to the protocol wallet.

 **Swapping $SOL for NFTs:**